ingridbmason/Intro-to-Jupyter-for-Research-Support/PITCHME.md

 @title[Notebook Overview]
 ### What can Jupyter Notebooks do?

-<p style="font-size:0.6em; color:gray">“The Jupyter Notebook is an open-source web application that allows you to create and share documents that contain live code, equations, visualizations and explanatory text.
+<p style="font-size:0.6em; color:gray">“The Jupyter Notebook is an open-source web application that allows you to create and share documents that contain live code, equations, visualisations and explanatory text.
 Uses include: data cleaning and transformation, numerical simulation, statistical modeling, machine learning and much more.”</p>

 –description from [Project Jupyter](https://jupyter.org/)